evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 ## Refactoring and conventions

-So the idea is that we introduce subnets configuration as an array of objects, move it to the parameters file and use `copy` functionality of ARM template to implement vnet resource.
+So, the idea is that we introduce subnets configuration as an array of objects, move it to the parameters file and use `copy` functionality of ARM template to implement vnet resource.

 Let's also define some conventions: